ahscodingclub/REU/README.md

           LDA -- Linear Discriminant Analysis on most discerning feature of atypical nodules MDS -- Mulidimensional Scaling for ^^
-          distance_boxplot -- typcical vs. atypical case boxplots based on sum of pairwise distances
+          distance_boxplot -- typcical vs. atypical case boxplots based on sum of pairwise distances feature_boxplots -- boxplots between typical and atypical cases by every feature feature_distributions -- historgram of feature values, typical vs. atypical pairwise_distances -- calculates the sum of pairwise distances from each nodule to every other nodule
+          plotting -- plots the final graph of this project comparing all consensus techniques over 2 models
+          remove_duplicates -- removes duplicate nodules from a file while preserving order rule_generator -- generates the rule for all atypical nodules classified in the tree test_median -- testing the fastest way to calculate the median consensus test_mode -- testing the fastest way to calculate the mode consensus

 lectures -- notes taken on lectures presenented during this REU program